Sometimes You Gotta’ Shoot Your Own Dog

 Secrets

 After watching this episode my heart is breaking for our hero Rick Grimes.
-After everything he has been through already here comes not one but two blows.
+After everything he has been through already here comes not one, but two massive blows.

 As for Glenn and Maggie, I wish she would stop being so mean to him.
-You’d think she was in grade school the way she love/hates on him.
+You'd think she was in grade school the way she love/hates on him.
 But I guess Glenn likes the abuse.
-Can’t be too picky during the end of the world anyway.
+Can't be too picky during the end of the world anyway, am I right?

 Even though Lori made a bad decision when she thought Rick was dead, I hope Rick forgives her and they stay together.
 I feel like she loves and respects him because he is a reasonable, law-abiding, upstanding man.
 Even though some of those things cause him to make decisions that get on her nerves.
 She knows he does what is right for everyone, her and Carl included.